owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-nft_data.md

 - JSONs files of the NFTs you will mint in `output/items`.

-And if the command succeeds you should see something similar to:
+If the command succeeds you should see an output similar to:
 ```
 Deploying NFT: 1